abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 Last updated : June 2018.

+## About this article

-## The point of this post is to understand/teach async/await
+The point of this post is to understand/teach async/await.

 To do that properly, we must understand what async/await is built upon. *To understand one thing, you must understand other things.*